 THIS WORKSHOP IS NOW SOLD OUT!

-To be added to the waiting list, please send an email to info AT makeryarts DOT com with your name and telephone number.
+To be added to the waitlist, please send your email address and phone number to info AT makeryarts DOT com.

 (taxable and payable at the time of the workshop)